How You Can Support Local On Maui

 Pukalani Superette – This mom-and-pop market has been open since 1955.
 It sells local produce and groceries and is renowned for its hot food bar.
 Pukalani Superette’s chili chicken and chow fun alone is worth a trip to Upcountry.
 15 Makawao Ave, Makawao.

 Maui Swap Meet – Local goods proliferate at the Maui Swap Meet.
 Over 200 local vendors set up shop every Saturday morning from 7 a.m. to 1 p.m. in the University of Hawaii Maui College (UHMC) parking lot.
 Handmade clothing, pottery, paintings, jewelry, baked goods, produce, flowers, and food are just some of the many things on offer here.
-The Maui swap meet is a great place for bargains!
+The Maui Swap Meet is a great place for bargains!
 10 W Kaahumanu Ave, Kahului.

 Hot Island Glass – The Hot Island Glass gallery in Makawao features stunning works of glass art, which serve as gorgeous, one-of-a-kind souvenirs.
 When the artists are in the gallery, visitors can view live glassblowing.
 3620 Baldwin Ave, Makawao.

 Holoholo Surf – Also located in Makawao, this chic surf boutique features Holoholo’s line of aloha wear, swimwear, and hand-shaped surfboards.
 3625 Baldwin Ave, Makawao.

 Native Intelligence – This Hawaiian-owned boutique features a wealth of unique, locally made products— from woven art and woodwork to books and fresh lei.
 Native Intelligence is a great place to pick up genuine cultural keepsakes.
 1980 Main St #2, Wailuku.